-Although Florence definitely deserves a few days, it is entirely possible to get a good feel of the city and see some major landmarks in just a one-day stay in Florence.
+Although Florence, Italy definitely deserves a few days, it is entirely possible to get a good feel of the city and see some major landmarks in just a one-day stay in Florence.

 Florence is the very birthplace of the Renaissance, once the home base of many of the world’s greatest painters, sculptors, architects, writers, philosophers and scientists.
 The list of examples is overwhelmingly long, but the most well-known Florentines include Leonardo da Vinci, Michelangelo, Botticelli, Donatello, Machiavelli, Dante and Brunelleschi.
 Works of those artists can be seen as well as visited all over Florence—for instance, the city is home to the Uffizi Gallery and the Accademia Gallery, both among the best museums on planet Earth.